Ohio

 Monthly Usage

-Edon's energy comes from Natural Gas, Coal, Nuclear, Wind, and Solar.
-Natural Gas is the largest source of electricity, providing 63% of Edon's energy.
-Coal is the second largest source, making up 17%.
-Nuclear provides 14% of the energy in Edon.
+Edon's energy comes from Natural Gas, Coal, Nuclear, Wind, Solar, and Petroleum.
+Natural Gas is the largest source of electricity, providing 55% of Edon's energy.
+Coal is the second largest source, making up 28%.
+Nuclear provides 11% of the energy in Edon.
 Wind provides 3% of the energy in Edon.
 Solar provides 2% of the energy in Edon.
+Petroleum provides 1% of the energy in Edon.

 Natural Gas